cds-astro/cds-moc-rust/crates/cli/README.md

 [...]

 SUBCOMMANDS:
     box             Create a Spatial MOC from the given box cone            Create a Spatial MOC from the given cone ellipse         Create a Spatial MOC from the given elliptical cone help            Prints this message or the help of the given subcommand(s) polygon         Create a Spatial MOC from the given polygon pos             Create a Spatial MOC from a list of positions in decimal degrees (one pair per line, longitude first, then latitude)
-    timerange    Create a Time MOC from a list of time range (one range per line, lower bound first, then upper bound)
+    ring            Create a Spatial MOC from the given ring timerange       Create a Time MOC from a list of time range (one range per line, lower bound first, then upper bound)
+    timerangepos    Create a Space-Time MOC from a list of time range and positions in decimal degrees (tmin first, then tmax, then longitude, and latitude)..
-    timestamp    Create a Time MOC from a list of timestamp (one per line) zone         Create a Spatial MOC from the given zone
+    timestamp       Create a Time MOC from a list of timestamp (one per line) timestamppos    Create a Space-Time MOC from a list of timestamp and positions in decimal degrees (timestamp first, then longitude, then latitude)..
+    vuniq           Create a Spatial MOC from a list of (non-overlapping) uniq cells associated with values (uniq first, then value), i.e. from a multi-resolution map, putting completeness constraints zone            Create a Spatial MOC from the given zone

 ```

 `moc op --help`: